jhauraw/jekyll-url-helper-filter-plugin/README.md

 By using this plugin you only ever have to change your URL components in one place and the change will be reflected throughout your entire site.

-This is highly advantageous with settings like `_config.yml` -> `baseurl`, your `feed.xml` file which needs absolute URLs and if you use a CDN or the cloud to serve some of your assets.
-See the examples below for full usage.
+This is highly advantageous with settings like `_config.yml` -> `baseurl`, your `feed.xml` file (which needs absolute URLs) and if you use a CDN or the cloud to serve some of your assets.

 __Version__: 1.0.0